thebestwp/thebestwordpress/content/posts/cloudflare.md

 ### Security Level
 For situations where a focused DDoS attack is targeting a client site, the Security Level for the whole domain may be elevated to "I'm Under Attack" with the flip of a single switch on the dashboard.
-This setting will raise the bar
+This setting will raise thwart most DDoS attacks with the catch that a lot of real users will also have to complete the CAPTCHA.

-Although a CAPTCHA could be deployed on the VPS at DigitalOcean the load would still fall squarely on the VPS and an DDoS would overwhelm it.
+Although a CAPTCHA could be deployed on the VPS the DDoS would still overwhelm it.
 When using  the cheaper VPS plans < $20/mo. a third party is the only option to defend against DDoS and Cloudflare is the best value in this category.

 ### Page Rules